BIGJRA/BIGJRA.github.io/rejuv.md

 effective again.
 Alternatively, you can focus on a potentially Tailwind boosted Flying-type core, since only Ferrothorn, Rotom, and Cradily take neutral damage from them.
-One other strategy would be field manipulation via Pyukumuku’s Purify, which turns the field to Forest and gives Bug moves a boost.
+One other strategy would be field manipulation via Pyukumuku's Purify, which turns the field to Forest and gives Bug moves a boost.

 Win to get the Rose Badge, which lets us level to 70, and *TM53 Energy